klugekatze/taktik-tasks/README.md

 ### Dotenv files

 All variables can be overridden in dotenv files.
-Define environment variables in `.taktik` and commit into the project Use `.taktik.local` file to override variables locally from dist `.taktik` file, add this file into project `.gitignore`.
+Define environment variables in `.taktik` and dut do not commit into the project. use `.taktik.dist` to provide env var examples of recommendations.